mobxjs/mobx/docs/refguide/reaction.md

 Any observables that are accessed while executing the side effect will not be tracked.
 The side effect can be debounced, just like `autorunAsync`.
 `reaction` returns a disposer function.
+If a string is passed as first argument to `reaction`, it will be used as debug name.

 It is important to notice that the side effect will *only* react to data that was *accessed* in the data expression, which might be less then the data that is actually used in the effect.
+Also, the side effect will only be triggered when the data returned by the expression has changed (the `asStructure` modifier can be used to enforce deep comparison).
+In other words: reaction requires you to produce the things you need in your side effect.

 In the following example both `reaction1`, `reaction2` and `autorun1` will react to the addition, removal or replacement of todo's in the `todos` array.
 But only `reaction2` and `autorun` will react to the change of a `title` in one of the todo items, because `title` is used in the data expression of reaction 2, while it isn't in the data expression of reaction 1.